FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dms_kafka_instance.md

   Defaults to **dms.physical.storage.ultra**.
 Changing this creates a new instance resource.

+* `manager_user` - (Optional, String, ForceNew) Specifies the username for logging in to the Kafka Manager.
+  The username consists of 4 to 64 characters and can contain letters, digits, hyphens (-), and underscores (_).
+  Changing this creates a new instance resource.

+* `manager_password` - (Optional, String, ForceNew) Specifies the password for logging in to the Kafka Manager.
+The password must meet the following complexity requirements: Must be 8 to 32 characters long.
+Must contain at least 2 of the following character types: lowercase letters, uppercase letters, digits, and special characters (`~!@#$%^&*()-_ =+\\|[{}]:'",<.>/?).
+Changing this creates a new instance resource.

 * `access_user` - (Optional, String, ForceNew) Specifies a username who can accesse the instance with SASL authentication.
 A username consists of 4 to 64 characters and supports only letters, digits, and hyphens (-).
   Changing this creates a new instance resource.